gvwilson/thirdbit/_posts/2006/2006-05-12-ddj-and-google-summer-of-code.md

   <li><a href="http://www.ddj.com/184406437">http://www.ddj.com/184406437</a></li>
   <li><a href="http://www.ddj.com/184406467">http://www.ddj.com/184406467</a></li>
 </ul>
-If you're an SoC mentor or student, please have a look—if you'd like to contribute something similar this year, please write a draft similar in length and format to the examples, and send it with a short bio and photo to the editor, Jon Erickson, at jerickson@ddj.com.
+If you're an SoC mentor or student, please have a look—if you'd like to contribute something similar this year, please write a draft similar in length and format to the examples, and send it with a short bio and photo to the editor, Jon Erickson.